rohanshiva/Github-Login-FastAPI/README.md

 CLIENT_SECRET=YOUR_COPIED_CLIENT_SECRET
 ```

 And make sure to run `deta update -e .env` to update our micro with the environment variables.
+We are almost there!

 Before we begin, we need to set up our environment by installing the libraries.

-Before we begin, we need to install all the libraries.
 Add a `requirements.txt` file with the following lines.
 ```python
 fastapi
 deta